 Find out how braille fonts are used on a computer.

 On screen a braille font is used to indicate where braille dots or characters would appear in a document when later embossed.
-The fonts display as black filled dots simulating where the raised dots would be.
+The fonts display as filled dots simulating where the raised dots would be.